pauldraper/bazel-dev-tcp/README.md

 # bazel-dev-tcp

-An additional to ibazel that helps developing TCP services.
+An addition to ibazel that helps developing TCP services.

 ## Example